jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 4. Dockerizing Spring Boot is easy once you know what not to do

-Spring has a great tutorial about how to dockerize spring boot apps and how to divide them in layers for efficiency.
+Spring has a [great tutorial](https://spring.io/guides/gs/spring-boot-docker/) about how to dockerize spring boot apps and how to divide them in layers for efficiency.
 But I still screwed up mine and had to waste a day figuring out what was the issue.

-📷📸📷📸📷📸📸📷📸📷📸📷📸📷📸📷📸📷📸📷📸

 The weirdest thing was, my app would run perfectly fine in development mode.
 But it would fail when I ran it in container.

 There is a reson for it.
 To keep the image size to a minimum, I was using a distroless java 11 image.
 On the other hand, on my dev machine I was using `OpenJdk 11`.
 This java 11 distroless image was buggy as far as I can tell.

 Finally, after wasting one day trying to fix this, I gave up and shifted to good old `openJdk:11`.
 Although I had to compromise the image size (which increased 3x), atleast I got the service running.

+(Un)fortunately, i am

 5. Docker containers don't connect to other containers on their own.
 Or do they? 🤔